JustinGOSSES/JustinGOSSES/README.md

 🌱 After being on my "to-do" list for years, I have just started to learn <a href="https://observablehq.com/@justingosses/svg-rectangles">generative art</a> on <a href="https://observablehq.com/">Observable</a>.
 And no, what you'll find at that link is not any good and that's okay.

 💬 Ask me for side projects ideas.
-I have way too many and love for things to suddenly exist that I think should exist.
+I have <a href="https://github.com/JustinGOSSES/sideproject_planning/blob/master/README.md">way too many</> and love for things to suddenly exist that I think should exist.

 Learn more at [justingossses.com](https://justingosses.com)